sphinx-gallery/sphinx-gallery/doc/advanced.rst

            'image_scrapers': ('pyvista',)
        }

-   Sphinx-gallery will look for this custom function and call it to get the PyVista image scraper to use before running any examples.
+   Sphinx-Gallery will look for this custom function and call it to get the PyVista image scraper to use before running any examples.

 .. _custom_reset: